-She is developing a dramatic mini-series, Charles Dickens and the House of Fallen Women, exec-produced by Muse Entertainment.
+Also in development is a dramatic mini-series, Charles Dickens and the House of Fallen Women, produced by Back Alley Film Productions, for Muse Entertainment.

 Previous to her television career, Vanessa was an actor and theatre producer who adapted works for the stage, including several novels of the Booker Prize winner, Julian Barnes.